travelgateX/documentation-site/content/travelgatex/reference/objects/Price.md

       "typeString": "Exchange!",
       "name": "exchange",
       "url": "/travelgatex/reference/objects/exchange",
-      "description": "Informs about the currency of origin, and the rate applied over result returned by the supplier.\nThis information is mandatory.", "isDeprecated": false,
+      "description": "Provides information about the currency of original, and its rate applied over the results returned by the Supplier.\nThis information is mandatory.", "isDeprecated": false,
       "args": null
     },